The Beachy Head, a country pub in Eastbourne

 We’ve got everything you need from a country pub near you.

 The Beachy Head Hotel started life as the Queen's Restaurant in 1880 and became the Beachy Head Hotel in the 1890s.
 During WW2 it housed an advanced listening post when according to one local, nothing was served but mince and onions.
 Today we boast a much more appetising menu in a lovely setting with great views over South Downs looking out towards the Belle Tout lighthouse and the English Channel.

-We look forward to welcoming you, and we’ll ready with a well-stocked bar, including cask ales, lager, fine wines, British gin and soft drinks to suit every taste - which will taste all the better when enjoyed in our beautiful and picturesque gardens.
+Our menus are full of hearty favourites and country pub classics, as well as our seasonal dishes, and we’ll be ready with a well-stocked bar, including cask ales, fine wines and British gin to suit very taste - which will taste all the better when enjoyed either in our beautiful gardens or by our crackling log fires.

 Many guests are attracted to our award-winning pub for the great views of the Seven Sisters chalk cliffs and its proximity to South Downs National Park.
 During World War II, the pub served as a listening post.

 Whether you’re out walking your dog or just exploring the local area, there’s always plenty to do around The Beachy Head.